SHL Mechanical Comprehension Test

 Gears

 Applicants will be asked about subjects such as gear ratio and directionality within machinery.
-These questions are standard for SHL Mechanical comprehension tests.
+These questions are standard for SHL Mechanical Comprehension Tests.

 Force and Torque